jfmartinz/ResourceHub/Programming Languages/Python/readme.md

 </table>

 ### Python Projects
-> Java Projects which can help you to enhance your development skills and build your resumes.
+> Python Projects which can help you to enhance your development skills and build your resumes.

 ### Beginner Level Projects